simoniz0r/spm/README.md

 spm is not responsible for bugs within applications that have been installed using spm.
 Please report any bugs that are specific to installed applications to their maintainers."

+To use the AppImage for spm, simply download it, `chmod a+x /path/to/spm-VERSION-x86_64.AppImage`, and execute `/path/to/spm-VERSION-x86_64.AppImage`.
+The AppImage release for spm has wget and bc bundled in.

+It is recommended that you use spm to install the AppImage or tar version of spm by executing `/path/to/spm -i spm`.
+This will allow spm to upgrade itself when a new version is released.

 # Github Rate Limit